spaceexpanse/metaverse/OVP/D3D9Client/README.txt

   [1] Strictly speaking, subversion is not *absolutely* needed to build the
       client; and getting the needed headers, libraries and resources can be done "by hand" as well.
-In this case the required files must be obtained from Orbiter 2016 (ZIP package) rsp. the Orbiter BETA install.
+In this case the required files must be obtained from SpaceXpanse 2016 (ZIP package) rsp. the SpaceXpanse BETA install.

-* The fitting Orbiter libraries and headers.
+* The fitting SpaceXpanse libraries and headers.
   As a minimal build environment you only need the files from
-  - Orbitersdk/include
+  - SpaceXpansesdk/include
-  - Orbitersdk/lib
+  - SpaceXpansesdk/lib
-  - Orbitersdk/resources (Orbiter 2016)
+  - SpaceXpansesdk/resources (SpaceXpanse 2016)
     rsp.
-    Orbitersdk/VS2015    (Orbiter BETA)
+    SpaceXpansesdk/VS2015    (SpaceXpanse BETA)

-  The easiest way to get these directories is to run the get_orbiter_libs.bat script from Utils/D3D9Client.
+  The easiest way to get these directories is to run the get_spacexpanse_libs.bat script from Utils/D3D9Client.

-  Another option is just to install the complete Orbiter installation, which will also have the benefits of being able to instantly debug the client.
+  Another option is just to install the complete SpaceXpanse installation, which will also have the benefits of being able to instantly debug the client.

 * A Windows C++ compiler (Visual Studio 2015 Community Edition is ok, later